FaganSC/spfxImageSlider/README.md

  - Controlling required Document Library fields based on Image Filter

 ## License
-Connect-MS365 is licensed under terms of GNU Lesser General Publice License (LGPL) v3.0.
-For further information see LICENSE file.
+This web part is licensed under terms of Apache License V2.0.
+For further information see [LICENSE](LICENSE) file.

 ## Contribute
 Please feel free to comment, feedback and contribute to this.
 I'm still working on the GitHub setup for handling External Pull Requests.